In this guide, you will find instructions on how to check the transmission fluid level on the nine-speed GM automatic transmission used on many 201

 If your Buick ABS and Traction lights stay on, it means the Electronic Brake Control Module (EBCM) has detected a problem.
 In most cases, the problem is caused by a bad wheel speed sensor.

-With the ABS light on, your wheels may lock up during emergency braking which could result in the vehicle skidding.
+With the ABS light on, your wheels may lock up during emergency braking, resulting in the vehicle skidding.
 Your car may require a longer distance for braking or even lose traction when going around sharp curves.

 Buick EBCM problems disable both the Anti-lock Brake System (ABS) and Traction System (TCS).
 Buick ABS problems can be diagnosed with an ABS scanner.